Skip to content

 If you decide to complete a practical semester or internship abroad, you will have to find a suitable position yourself.
 There are various internet portals that can help you with your search.
 You should also address your faculty's contact point, where internship offers are often posted on the notice board or talk to the staff there.
 You can also ask lecturers about company contacts abroad or ask older fellow students.
 The International Office's information events are also a good opportunity to find out about scholarship programmes for which you can apply to receive financial support for your stay.

-Excursions offer cultural insights and impart subject-related knowledge.
+Field trips offer cultural insights and impart subject-related knowledge.
 Moreover, they connect students and scientists from all over the world.
-Funding for excursions (up to 12 days) is provided in the form of flat-rate subsistence allowances for students of South Westphalia University of Applied Sciences and a maximum of one accompanying person (lecturer/professor).
+Funding for field trips (up to 12 days) is provided in the form of flat-rate subsistence allowances for students of South Westphalia University of Applied Sciences and a maximum of one accompanying person (lecturer/professor).

-The application for the excursion is carried out by the lecturers.
+The application for the field trips is carried out by the lecturers.
 The application must be submitted at least 8 weeks before the start of the trip.
 Please contact the International Office for further information.

 Many students at our university have already written their Bachelor's or Master's thesis during a semester or internship abroad.
 You should first discuss such a project with the supervising person.